christoller/tic-tac-toe/README.md

 The game is not built with responsive design, and is not suitable for smaller or extra large screens.
 This is a feature I would like to eventually implement.

 Would like to add sound effects and time limits.

+Haven't yet added button event listeners for the enter key.
+Currently can only click on the buttons.